asantaga/wiserHomeAssistantPlatform/README.md

 - Improved zigbee network card

 ## Change log

+- v3.3.10
+  - bump api to v1.3.8 to fix passive mode error if room trv/roomstat goes offline
+  - make battery sensor unavailable if no battery info provided by hub (previously showed 0%)
+  - add uptime and last reset reason to Hub signal sensor
+  - make LTS sensors normal sensors instead of diagnostic sensors so they show in Area card - issue #381
+  - save schedule service will now create directory for file if it doesn't exist
+  - correct relative modulation level magnitude

 - v3.3.9
   - bump api to v1.3.5 to fix warning regarding async not awaited on extra config